JenieX/web-development-with-jonas/html-css-course/06-project–part-1/README.md

 - The `before` and `after` pseudo-elements can not be added to `<img>` elements, as they don't allow for children inside them.
 - When setting both `width` and `height` to a percentage value, it will not work.
 A trick to achieve that is to set `padding-bottom` with the `height` value instead!
 - You should consider replacing the `text-decoration` on `<a>` elements, with `border-bottom: 1px solid currentColor; padding-bottom: 2px;` on the original state, and `border-bottom: 1px solid transparent;` on the hover state.
+- `text-align: center;` does not work on inline elements.
+- To give an element an animation of moving up on hover, use `transform: translateY(-1.2rem);`.